berndporr/fir1/README.md

 ## LMS algorithm

-You can adjust the FIR coefficients with the help of an error
+The least mean square algorithm adjusts the FIR coefficients with the help of an error signal
-signal:
 ```
 w_k(n+1) = w_k(n) + learning_rate * buffer_k(n) * error(n)
 ```
+using the function `lms_update(error)` while performing the filtering with filter().

-with the function `lms_update(error)`.
-Set the learning_rate with `setLearningRate(learning_rate)`.
+Set the learning_rate with the method `setLearningRate(learning_rate)` before starting the filtering.
+The initial coefficients are usually zero.

+The input of the filter is an additional signal which provides information which can be used by the filter to minimise the error.

-This error signal is usually calculated by subtracting the output of the filter from an input or desired signal, for example for artefact removal or system identification.
+This error signal is calculated by subtracting the output of the filter from a desired signal which is then fed back into the filter with the function lms_update(error).

+See the demo below which removes 50Hz from an ECG.

 ## Demos